PKU-OS/RusPintos-Doc/src/1-HELLOWORLD/sbi_support.md

 # SBI support

-Up to now, we only have access to the CPU itself.
+Up to now, we only have access to the CPU itself (and haven't managed to print `Hello, World!`).
+In this section, we will talk about how SBI helps us to do basic interactions with the platform.

+## About SBI

 Supervisor Binary Interface (SBI) provides us with a limited but out-of-box interface for interacting with the platform.
 As you all know, RISC-V has several privileged execution levels, and our OS runs in the middle: Supervisor (S)-mode.
 Firmware, on the other hand, runs on the Machine (M)-mode, and is responsible for backing up all platform-specific setups.
-SBI is the protocol that firmware uses to serve us, similar to syscall but in a lower abstraction level.
+SBI is the protocol that firmware uses to serve us, similar to syscall but at a lower abstraction level.

 <img src="sbi-intro.png" width="100%">